-When a child is ill, the best place for them to be is at home where adequate monitoring and care can be carried out.
-This is also for the protection of the other children and staff at Preschool and helps prevent the spreading of infection and illness.
+If a child is ill, they must stay at home where adequate monitoring and care can be carried out.
+This is also for the protection of the other children and staff at Preschool and helps prevent the spread of infectious diseases and other illnesses.

 Families are asked to notify the Preschool if their child is going to be absent.
 If families are unsure about whether to bring their child, they may contact the Preschool to discuss their concerns.

 ** Please note: If a child has had a COVID-19 test they may not attend preschool until the results have come back negative.

 If they have: